maxmind/GeoIP2-dotnet/README.md

 ## Requirements ##

-This library works with .NET Framework version 4.5 and above.
+This library works with .NET Framework version 4.5 and above and .NET Standard 1.4 or above.
 If you are using Mono, 3.2 or greater is required.

 This library depends on
 [MaxMind DB Reader](https://github.com/maxmind/MaxMind-DB-Reader-dotnet).